algosup/2023-2024-project-2-x86-retrogaming-team-2/Documents/Functional_specifications.md

 - The game Pac-Man is under trademark.
 It means any reference or uses of its characters or the use of the source code by other companies can be declared as illegal and thus the owner of the trademark can pursue legal action against infringing company.

 **Age and content ratings:**
-- In adherence to age and content rating regulations, our project aligns with the PEGI 3 rating, signaling its suitability for users of all age groups.
+- In adherence to age and content rating regulations, our project aligns with the PEGI[^6] 3 rating, signaling its suitability for users of all age groups.
 We prioritize transparency by clearly communicating the intended audience, ensuring that the content is specifically crafted to be appropriate for individuals aged three and above.
 This commitment extends to the design, themes, and any interactive elements within the game.<br>
 By conforming to the PEGI 3 rating, we aim to provide a safe and enjoyable gaming experience for users of diverse age ranges.
 The clarity in age and content communication not only fulfills regulatory requirements but also assists users and parents in making informed decisions about the suitability of our game for their audience.

 **Privacy regulations:**